himanshu18701/life-skills-track/technical_paper.md

 }
 ```

 This above code does not fully follow the Open/Closed Principle.
-In this code, both `Car` and `ElectricCar` classes are modifying the `drive` method.
-So to make this code follow OCP principle we add interface on both `Car` and `Electric Car`.
+In this code, both the `Car` and `ElectricCar` classes modify the `drive` method.
+So to make this code follow the OCP principle we add an interface on both `Car` and `Electric Car`.

 ```java
 interface Drivable {